 Underrepresented minority scholars face a variety of systemic barriers and may lack peers, role models, or mentors in their own departments and networks.
 Professional conferences, like the NTA, are a helpful place to build relationships outside of one’s own academic and professional settings.
 The aim of this fellowship is to provide an opportunity for junior scholars to participate in and network with the NTA community.

 All Ph.D. or J.D. advanced graduate students (4th year or later for Ph.D. candidates, 2nd or 3rd year for law students) or early career graduates (fewer than 6 years since graduate degree) with interests in the theory and practice of public finance, who are members of an underrepresented minority group.
 Underrepresented minorities include persons who identify as American Indian, Alaskan Native, Black (not of Hispanic origin), Hispanic (including persons of Mexican, Puerto Rican, Cuban, and Central or South American origin) or, Pacific Islander.
 Eligible fellowship recipients will also be a U.S. Citizen, Permanent Legal Resident, DACA or Eligible Non-Citizen (as defined by FAFSA).
-Applicants must plan to attend the NTA conference in-person.
+Applicants must plan to attend the NTA conference.

 The travel fellowship is inspired by the successful American Economic Association URM Travel Grants and the Association for Public Policy Analysis and Management Equity and Inclusion Fellowships.
 Fellowship recipients will receive:

 - Two nights’ accommodations at the conference hotel